 On May 1, 2011, the agency began a "proof of concept" implementation of the new iBudget Florida waiver.
 This waiver uses an individual budgeting approach and is intended to enhance the simplicity, sustainability, and equity of the system while also increasing individuals' opportunities for self-direction.
-As of January 1, 2013 APD has moved approximately 67% of waiver clients to the iBudget Florida waiver, and will be expanding this waiver across the state with final implementation effective on July 1, 2013.
-The tier waivers will no longer be available as of July 1, 2013.
+As of July 1, 2013 APD has moved 100% of waiver clients to the iBudget Florida waiver statewide.

 Please share with us any comments or suggestions you have regarding this report.
-APD's Chief of Staff, Michael Ayers, may be reached at 850-413-8369.
+APD's Chief of Staff, Michael Ayers, may be reached at 850-414-8916.